amodrojs/amodro-lifecycle/scratch.md

-* use a hasModule check instead of getModule, since module value could be correctly undefined?

 * plugin-delegated not working, wants to do delgated!r!a where r is aliased to refine.
 So, nested loader plugin use.
 Can this work?

-* try out parent/child relationship, make sure top is used for lifecycle hooks.

 ## plugins: